Last Updated on July 7, 2022 by Aswetravel

 After ranking all of these, the final question comes – which I’m sure you all have in the back of your minds as well: Could I imagine living here?

 Few places have made it all the way to this final question, but those which have truly are amazing.

 We found many places in Europe we would like to return to and see more of, but we’ll leave those for the future when we know more about them.

 Austria, the neighboring country, has the beauty of Switzerland, access to budget airports, fast trains connecting with the whole Europe, it’s cheaper than Switzerland and they speak German – a language we both want to learn fluently.

-You can also ski all year round in a few places, enjoy the beautiful nature all year round, and Innsbruck still has good night life and is quite buzzling, but far from a big-city atmosphere.
+You can also ski all year round in a few places, enjoy the beautiful nature all year round, and Innsbruck still has good night life and is quite buzzing, but far from a big-city atmosphere.

 Queenstown, New Zealand